colibri17/back-to-office/README.md

    More precisely, if 2 team members come back on the same day the objective function is increased by 1.
 If 3 team members come back on the same day the objective function is increased by 2, and so on.
    3. _Target presence_ - Every resource should comes back a minimum number of days, encouraging some equity in the returns to the office.
 So, whenever a resource does not reach the mean presence of 2 days a week on the planning period, a penalty equal to the number of missing days is added to the objective function.
-   4. _Number of return days_ - Return to the office should be encouraged, so the objective function is increased of 1 for each return.
+   4. _Single returns_ - Return to the office should be encouraged, so the objective function is increased of 1 for each return.

 These 4 terms can be weigthed according to personal preferences.
 Within the code, they all have the same weight.